gsdlab/claferIG/README.md

 v0.3.1.17-10-2012

-**Clafer instance generator** (claferIG) is an API and an interactive tool that generates instances and counter examples of concrete clafers in a Clafer module.
+[Clafer](http://clafer.org) is a powerful (equivalent to first-order predicate logic) yet lightweight structural modeling language.
+Despite simplicity and conciseness of Clafer, writing correct models remains challenging due to hard-to-predict interactions among all constraints expressed in the model. **Clafer instance generator** (ClaferIG) is an interactive tool that generates instances and counter examples of concrete clafers in a Clafer model.
 If the concrete clafers do not have contradicting constraints, the generator produces valid instance data.
-Otherwise, the generator produces a counter example that illustrates the constraint violation.
+Otherwise, the generator produces an unsatisfiable core which included all contradicting constraints and generates a counter example by removing one constraint from the core.
 The generator can potentially produce many instances if the concrete clafers are not fully specialized.
-The generator first returns the minimal instance and subsequently produces instances of increasing size, on-demand.
-The instance generator can also be used directly as an API (the command line and interactive session interfaces only use the API).
+The generator produces different instances on-demand.
+With these capabilities, the instance generator can be used for debugging models: checking the consistency of the model and detecting under- and overconstraining of the model.
+The instance generator can also be used programmatically via API (the command line and interactive session interfaces only use the API).

+For more information, see [technical report](http://gsd.uwaterloo.ca/node/462).

 Getting Clafer Tools
 --------------------